lshpaner/eda_toolkit/docs/_sources/eda_plots.rst.txt

 .. admonition:: Notes

-    If you do not set ``n_rows`` or ``n_cols`` to any values, the function will automatically calculate and create a grid based on the number of variables being plotted, ensuring an optimal arrangement of the plots.
+    If you do not set ``n_rows`` or ``n_cols`` to any values, the function will automatically calculate and create a subplot space based on the number of variables being plotted, ensuring an optimal arrangement of the plots.

     To save images, the paths for ``image_path_png`` or ``image_path_svg`` must be specified.